DHI-GRAS/worldwater-toolbox/README.md

 ```
 ### 3) Check results
 You can check results in your directory or on the Open Editor: https://editor.openeo.org

-In case any problem with fi

 Should you have any questions, require assistance, or wish to provide feedback, please don't hesitate to reach out to us.

 If you find this repository useful in your research, please consider citing the following papers.
 Thank you.
 - Druce, D.; Tong, X.; Lei, X.; Guo, T.; Kittel, C.M.M.; Grogan, K.; Tottrup, C. An Optical and SAR Based Fusion Approach for Mapping Surface Water Dynamics over Mainland China.
 Remote Sens.
 2021, 13, 1663. https://doi.org/10.3390/rs13091663